yuvalsol/SubtitlesCleaner/README.md

 6. Reorder subtitles based on their show time.
 Also, does a little cleanup of empty lines and non-subtitle lines ("Sync by").

 7. Balance Lines.
-Merge short line with long line.
+Merge short line with long line, or first line with its continuation in the second line.

 8. Search and replace.